-More than 15 million root canals are performed every year, and Dr. Daniel Cohen, a leading cosmetic and general dentist in South Florida provides many of them to his patients.
-With years of experience performing root canals, you can count on Dr. Cohen to provide you with the best treatment possible.
+More than 15 million root canals are performed yearly, and Dr. Daniel Cohen, a leading cosmetic and general dentist in Coral Springs, South Florida, provides many of them to his patients.
+With years of experience performing root canals, you can count on Dr. Cohen to provide the best treatment possible.

 What Is A Root Canal?

-A root canal is a procedure that a patient needs to save a tooth that is suffering from an infection.
+A root canal is a procedure a patient needs to save a tooth from an infection.
 Basically, Dr. Cohen will remove tooth decay and infected pulp from the tooth while cleaning the root and nerve and sealing the area to prevent new decay.
 This procedure preserves your natural tooth to prevent the need for extraction.

 Signs You Need A Root Canal

-Symptoms of a root canal can vary from patient to patient and depends on the type of bacteria in the infection.
+Symptoms of a root canal can vary from patient to patient and depend on the type of bacteria in the infection.

-One of the most significant signs you need a root canal is pain.
-This kind of pain is persistent and you will likely feel it deep in the bone.
-The pain can also present itself in your face, jaw, and other teeth.
+One of the most significant signs you need a root canal treatment is pain.
+This pain is persistent; you will likely feel it deep in the bone.
+The pain can also be present in your face, jaw, and other teeth.
 This is known as referred pain.

 In addition, you could experience pain when you eat or touch the tooth in any way, including when you brush.
 The decay in your tooth may be causing nerve damage, which will make your tooth more sensitive and more painful.

 Speaking of sensitivity, it’s the next sign you need a root canal.
-Because the decay in your tooth is damaging the nerve as well as the blood vessels in your tooth, you may feel a dull ache or sharp pain whenever you eat and drink hot or cold items.
-Now, sensitive teeth are common and you can find relief by simply using special toothpaste.
+Because the decay in your tooth is damaging the nerve and blood vessels, you may feel a dull ache or sharp pain whenever you eat and drink hot or cold items.
+Now, sensitive teeth are common, and you can find relief by using special toothpaste.
 But the kind of sensitivity that comes with a root canal is different.
-If you feel persistent pain and sensitivity that does not feel normal to you, seek immediate care.
+If you feel persistent pain and sensitivity that does not feel normal, seek immediate care.

 - Swollen Gums